scientific-defense-force/this-is-the-world-ingestion/README.md

 ## Code Quality

-Written was I was very new to Scala and functional programming.
+Written when was I was very new to Scala and functional programming.
 Lots of cleanup possible.
 May look to do this in the future.
 Slightly unsure of the future of this site.

 ## Info on the data available in the PDF

 [data-details.md](data-details.md)

+## Updating to a new year

+This is the happy path for updating to a new year's databook.
+In some cases more work is required to update the regex used to match the data.

+1. Update [RetrieveFileAsStream](src/main/scala/RetrieveFileAsStream.scala) with the download location / filename of the new worlds data book.
+2. Update the pages `from` and `to` for [DocToCountries](src/main/scala/DocToCountries.scala).
+3. Test this step (commenting out later steps in [Entry](src/main/scala/Entry.scala)).
+3. Update the pages `from` and `to` for [PopulationProcessor](src/main/scala/processors/country/PopulationProcessor.scala).
+4. Update the pages `from` and `to` for [WealthDetailsProcessor](src/main/scala/processors/country/WealthDetailsProcessor.scala)
+5. Update the pages `from` and `to` for [WealthBracketsProcessor](src/main/scala/processors/WealthBracketsProcessor.scala)
+6. Test a full run.